mjwhodur/thegleamprogramminglanguage/README.md

 Translators are welcome.
 As I am Polish, initial work on the book may happen in polish, and those parts will be translated to English.

-## Format
-This book is intended to be published in various formats, preferably PDF and EPUB for easy viewing on multiple devices, as well as being printable.
-I have decided to go with two formats: LaTeX and Markdown.
-I am going to prepare set of tools, that will ease the conversion from MarkDown to LaTeX in not such a distant future for those who would like to cooperate but lack knowledge of the TeX.
-But, seriously, it's actually simple :), I expect the book code to be easy to understand, so authors can focus on writing.
-It is worth remembering that Markdown lacks some functionality that LaTeX has.

 ## Helping in other ways
 You can: